pawjwp/MedentAHKTools/README.md

 # MedentAHKTools
-Collection of AutoHotKey scripts for simplifying data entry into MEDENT Specialized for specific forms and not practical for general use without modification.
+Collection of AutoHotKey scripts for simplifying data entry into MEDENT\n Specialized for specific forms and not practical for general use without modification.